• Home

 1. Watching birds and listening to their songs help to relieve stress and boost our sense of well-being, and heaven only knows both we and our children can use this nowadays!
 Being outside gives us the added benefits of vitamin D, increased physical activity as we prepare our yards for our feathered friends, and a healthy dose of fresh air and exposure to green spaces.

 2. Observing bird behavior opens up many learning opportunities for children to study local wildlife.
-Most children I know, including my grandchildren, love animals and science, so use this time of year to bolster their STEM skills (Science, Technology, Engineering, Math).
+Most children I know, including my grandchildren, love animals and science, so use this time of year to bolster their STEAM skills (Science, Technology, Engineering, Art, Math).

 3. Birds greatly contribute to our garden’s ecosystem.
 By turning our yards into bird-friendly places, we teach our children to care for Mother Nature’s creatures and respect the environment in which we live.